lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

     @media (min-width: $breakpoint-value) {
       @content;
     }

+  // If the breakpoint doesn't exist in the map.
+  } @else {

+    // Log a warning.
+    @warn 'Invalid breakpoint: #{$breakpoint}.';
   }
 }
 {{< /highlight >}}

 So we can pass a value to the respond-above mixin in the form of a Bootstrap breakpoint.

+Note that we are also logging a <code>@warning</code> to the console if the breakpoint doesn't exist in the map.
+Without this the media query won't show up and you'll have no idea.

 {{< highlight scss >}}
 @include respond-above(sm) {